 (e) A person receiving treatment under this section has all rights under this chapter.

 Subd.
 2. Case manager.
 When a court releases a patient under this section, the court shall direct the case manager to report to the court at least once every 90 days and shall immediately report a substantial failure of a patient or provider to comply with the conditions of the release.

 Subd.
 3. Duration.
 The maximum duration of a stayed order under this section is six months.
-The court may continue the order for a maximum of an additional 12 months if, after notice and hearing, under sections 253B.08 and 253B.09 the court finds that (1) the person continues to suffer from mental illness, chemical dependency, or mental retardation, and (2) an order is needed to protect the patient or others.
+The court may continue the order for a maximum of an additional 12 months if, after notice and hearing, under sections 253B.08 and 253B.09 the court finds that (1) the person continues to be mentally ill, chemically dependent, or mentally retarded, and (2) an order is needed to protect the patient or others.